Can Robson prove worth at Aberdeen in nine games?

 Barry Robson has nine games to convince Aberdeen's board and fans he has what it takes to lead the club beyond the summer.

-His appointment to the end of the season is testament to the great work he's done in his six games in interim charge, but also suggests the club still have some doubts.
+His appointment to the end of the season is testament to the great work he's done in his six games in interim charge, but also suggested the club still have some doubts.

 The final race for the top six and European football is the perfect test for the 44-year-old to prove himself, having stepped up from youth coaching since retiring as a player.

-The former Scotland midfielder is quietly building a case he has what it takes, but what does he have left to prove?
+The former Scotland midfielder is quietly building a case to show he has what it takes, but what does he have left to prove?

 Why has Robson been given this chance?